Maybole and Girvan Railway: Poor financial performance

 On 8 March 1861 the shareholders heard the first half-yearly report.
 The surplus on trading for the half year had been a disappointing £1,176; this was only enough to pay a dividend on the preference shares; in fact the company never paid a dividend to ordinary shareholders.
 By 1862 it was evident that this sluggish performance was to be the norm.
 Indeed, the company had run out of cash with work still to be done to complete the line.
 The G&SWR was asked to finance the work, which it did, deducting the advance from the surplus on operations.

 Local interest had been created in Girvan in sponsoring a line onward towards Portpatrick, but the obvious plight of the Maybole and Girvan suppressed any actual action in that direction.

-Absorbed by the G&SWR
+Absorbed by the Glasgow and South Western Railway

-An underperforming local line worked by a larger sponsoring company could only end with absorption, and by the terms of a G&SWR Amalgamation Act of 5 July 1865, the Maybole and Girvan Railway was absorbed by the larger company. the 4% preference shareholders got 4% preference shares in the G&SWR, but the ordinary shareholders only got £35 per cent.
+An underperforming local line worked by a larger sponsoring company could only end with absorption, and by the terms of the Glasgow and South-western Railway (Amalgamations) Act 1865 of 5 July 1865, the Maybole and Girvan Railway was absorbed by the larger company. the 4% preference shareholders got 4% preference shares in the G&SWR, but the ordinary shareholders only got £35 per cent.
 The absorption took effect on 1 August 1865.